vmware/cloud-director-extension-standard-library/documentation/extensibility-platform/api-extensibility.md

 - [API extensibility via MQTT](#api-extensibility-via-mqtt)
 - [API extensibility via HTTP](#api-extensibility-via-http)

 Each is suitable for different use cases depending on what the extension requirements are.
 If simplicity is what is important, the API extensibility via HTTP/Transparent proxy is the way to go.
-It is suitable for integrating Cloud Director with third party products by providing easy relay to the product's API/UI.
+It is suitable for integrating VMware Cloud Director with third party products by providing easy relay to the product's API/UI.
 However, tenancy integration may be needed in the third-party product.
 If high performance is key, the API extensibility via MQTT is more suitable.
 It allows for fast execution but requires having a MQTT extension processing HTTP requests.

 The two main concepts in the API extensibility framework are the [External System](#external-system) and the [API filter](#api-filter).